 My hormone levels are now controlled with anti-thyroid medication.
 Why is my doctor recommending RAI?

-Most patients will become hypothyroid after RAI.
+Most patients will become hypothyroid after radioactive iodine treatment (RAI).
 However, this is easily and safely treated with thyroid hormone replacement.
 Once the appropriate dose of thyroid hormone is chosen, most patients with hypothyroidism feel completely normal, and only need to be seen once or twice a year.
 This is usually preferable to the frequent follow ups and side effects of uncontrolled hyperthyroidism.

 When should I go for surgery?